SAP-samples/cap-service-integration-codejam/exercises/05-add-test-data/README.md

 ## Add CSV data

 You'll have noticed by now in the log output to `cds run` and `cds watch` that at the persistence layer, CSV data is loaded automatically, as long as the location and filenames are as the CAP server expects (remember, convention over configuration is key with CAP).
-The filenames are made up from the namespace and and entity names - see the link in the [Further reading](#further-reading) section below on providing initial data.
+The filenames are made up from the namespace and entity names - see the link in the [Further reading](#further-reading) section below on providing initial data.

 Relevant log output lines for entities in the context of the local (incidents) service look like this: